SEN Information Report for Firside Junior School 2019-20

 From September 2014 children who would have previously been given a statement of Special Educational Needs, now will be put forward for an Education Health and Care Plan.

-“A local authority must conduct an assessment of education, health and care needs and prepare an Education Health and Care plan when it considers that it may be necessary for special educational provision to be made for the child or young person through an EHC plan.
-This is likely to be where the special educational provision required to meet the child or young person’s needs cannot reasonably be provided from within the resources normally available to mainstream early years providers, schools and post 16 institutions.”
-Draft SEN Code of Practice (October 2013)
+“A local authority must conduct an assessment of education, health and care needs when it considers that it may be necessary for special educational provision to be made for the child or young person in accordance with an EHC plan.”
+SEN Code of Practice (2015)

 An Educational Health and Care Plan is very similar to the previous statement of Special Educational Needs.
 The main difference is that the support is now from 0-25 years of age for all children who attain one of the plans.
 Furthermore, an Educational Health and Care Plan works with all agencies meeting with the parents/carers and child.
 For further information go to here

 At Firside Junior School we are committed to providing the best education possible, to meet the needs of every pupil.
 We aim to do our best to help every child do his or her best, so that they may become the best they can be.
 We believe education should be concerned with every aspect of a child’s development.
 We therefore provide a wide-ranging set of planned learning opportunities for them to experience.
 Our aim is to help every pupil to develop the ability to realise his, or her, aspirations, to acquire the attitudes, understanding and skills to become a successful learner, a confident individual and a responsible citizen and to overcome any barriers to learning.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
 For more information on how we see teaching and learning view our teaching and learning statement.